BurcinSayin/RPGDiscordBot/Readme.md

-Dynamo DB support is deprecated ( data ).
-Will continue from  sheetdata
+Google Sheets support is deprecated ( data/sheets ).
+Will continue from  Dynamo DB ( data/dynamodb )

 To Build lambda layer